 - Difficulty emptying your bladder, which may require a catheter

 - Urine leakage that may get worse

-- Failure or wearing away of the device that requires surgery to remove it
+- Failure or wearing away of the device that requires surgery to replace or remove it

 Before the Procedure

 Always tell your provider what medicines you are taking.
 Also let the provider know about the over-the-counter medicines, herbs and supplements that you bought without a prescription.